HangfireIO/Hangfire.Documentation/background-processing/processing-jobs-in-windows-service.rst

 Processing jobs in a Windows Service
 =====================================

-To start using Hangfire in a Windows Service, you'll need to install Hangfire packages to your console application first.
+To start using Hangfire in a Windows Service, you'll need to install Hangfire packages to your application first.
 So, use your Package Manager Console window to install it:

 .. code-block:: powershell